UnionBank Plaza

 UnionBank Plaza is an office skyscraper located in Pasig, Philippines.
-It rises 206 metres (676 feet) from ground level to roof, and is currently the tallest complete building in Pasig, and the 14th-tallest building in the country and Metro Manila as well.
+It rises 206 m from ground level to roof, and is currently the 4th-tallest building in Pasig, and the 33rd-tallest building in the country and Metro Manila as well.
 The building has 49 levels above ground, and 6 basement levels.

 True to its name, the bank serves as the headquarters for Union Bank of the Philippines, the seventh-largest bank in the Philippines in terms of assets.
 Other tenants of UnionBank Plaza include major business process outsourcing companies, like Sykes Enterprises, Branders.com, PCCW, among others.
 However, the building's main tenant, UnionBank, also maintains some executive offices at the SSS Building in Makati.

 Design and construction

 Originally the building is owned and developed by Megaworld Corporation, and was known as the World Finance Plaza, but during construction the project was taken over by Union Properties, Inc., the real estate arm of Union Bank of the Philippines, and was renamed "UnionBank Plaza".

 UnionBank Plaza was designed by renowned Filipino architectural firm Recio & Casas, with American architectural firm RTKL Associates as its design consultant.
 The structural design of the building was handled by British engineering group Ove Arup & Partners in cooperation with local engineering group G.E.
 Origenes & Associates.
 Project Management was handled by Union Properties, Inc. headed by Arch't.
 Cynthia V. Razon with her staff, Arch't Contrino del Carmen, Eng'r.
 Carlo Salvatierra and Arch't Angelo Torres.
 Construction Management works were undertaken by Jose Aliling & Associates, a well known project management company in the Philippines.

 The building has an 8-level concrete podium as its base, while its main body is fully clad with aluminium unitized curtain wall.